-Grocery shopping for one can be tricky, but this list of tips will help you save time and money while enjoying delicious, nutritious meals.
+Grocery shopping for one person can be tricky, but this list of tips will help you save time and money at the grocery store!

-My husband travels a lot for work, so grocery shopping for one person is something I have learned a thing or two about.
+My husband travels a lot for work, so I have learned a thing or two about grocery shopping for one person.
 In theory, shopping for one person should be easier, but that’s not always the case.
 Grocery stores cater to families, so most products come in packages large enough to feed 2 to 4 people, making things even more difficult.
 I hope this list of things I’ve learned makes your life easier!

 - It doesn’t have to be time-consuming or complicated.
 Quickly scan the pantry, refrigerator, and freezer for things that you need to use before they go bad.
 Plan your meals for the week around those items.